What is menopause?

 - Decreased estrogen level is accompanied with decreased production of collagen and elastin, two proteins responsible for maintaining skin integrity.
 As these levels decrease, the skin becomes thinner, dryer, and more susceptible to injury.

-Women who experience menopausal symptoms and hormonal irregularities before the age of forty were once referred to as having "premature menopause."
+Women who experience menopausal symptoms and hormonal irregularities before the age of 40 were once referred to as having "premature menopause."
 They are now said to have "premature ovarian failure" or "primary ovarian insufficiency."
 Some of the women with these conditions may still become pregnant.